Electrical conductor: Resistance and conductance

 where $\ell$ is the length of the conductor, measured in metres [m], A is the cross-section area of the conductor measured in square metres [m2], σ (sigma) is the electrical conductivity measured in siemens per meter (S·m−1), and ρ (rho) is the electrical resistivity (also called specific electrical resistance) of the material, measured in ohm-metres (Ω·m).
 The resistivity and conductivity are proportionality constants, and therefore depend only on the material the wire is made of, not the geometry of the wire.
 Resistivity and conductivity are reciprocals: $\rho=1/\sigma$.
 Resistivity is a measure of the material's ability to oppose electric current.

-This formula is not exact: It assumes the current density is totally uniform in the conductor, which is not always true in practical situation.
+This formula is not exact: It assumes the current density is totally uniform in the conductor, which is not always true in practical situations.
 However, this formula still provides a good approximation for long thin conductors such as wires.